OpenMDAO/OpenMDAO/openmdao/docs/developer_docs/repo_guide/docs.rst

 Project Documentation Structure
 -------------------------------

-First set up your project structure so that your documentation lies in the root directory in a directory named `/docs`.
+First, to make things run smoothly, set up your project structure so that your documentation lies in the root directory in a directory named `/docs`.
 For instance, "openmdao/docs" or "openaerostruct/docs".
 The reasons for this location:

     #.
 This is where openmdao's sourcedoc-generating script, will be looking for docs.